felix-hilden/sphinx-codeautolink/docs/src/examples.rst

       import lib
       from lib import Knight

-A global preface can be set in :ref:`configuration` to avoid writing the same imports repeatedly.
+A global preface can be set in :confval:`codeautolink_global_preface` to avoid writing the same imports repeatedly.

 Concatenating examples